 As part of their growth strategy they focused on expanding beyond South Africa.
 This meant getting their distribution and logistics right.
 This was not without its challenges.

-Alomia and De Carvalho tell of huge problems with third party cold-chain distribution.
+Fagri and De Carvalho tell of huge problems with third party cold-chain distribution.
 “They were delivering the frozen Frost Popsicles to the stores but just leaving them at receiving – to melt”.
 That led them to purchase their own freezer truck that cost over R1-million.

 Before the purchase of the truck they had fired the external company and were doing deliveries themselves with boxes of dry ice – sometimes delivering to the same stores twice in one day.
-Alomia says they pulled family members in to help at this stage.
+Fagri says they pulled family members in to help at this stage.

 They also hired third party merchandisers for the stores and this also proved a failure.
 In addition to this the counter-top freezers they had made for the stores were not holding their temperature and new ones had to be sourced so that the Frost Popsicles did not melt in-store.

-Alomia and De Carvalho share what takes to get a product for the export market and how they went about choosing where to expand to.
+Fagri and De Carvalho share what takes to get a product for the export market and how they went about choosing where to expand to.

 As ambitious entrepreneurs with a strong belief in our product, it was never going to be enough for us to just stay within SA.
 We wanted to establish the brand and grow it in SA and then expand beyond our local borders.